 As part of obtaining reasonable assurance about whether the District's combined financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters that is required to be reported under Uniform Guidance and which is described in the accompanying schedule of findings and questioned costs as item: 2022-005.
+The results of our tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards.
+We consider the instance of noncompliance described in the accompanying schedule of findings and questioned costs as item: 2023-005.